Revisiting Implicit Models: Sparsity Trade-offs Capability in Weight-tied Model for Vision Tasks: Related Work

 However, it is noteworthy to mention that these recent researches largely ignore the original weight-tied model, despite being simple, effective, and memory inefficient, making the generalizability and practicality of DEQ variants on various use cases to be questioned; our contribution therein.

-\paragraph{Weight-tied model.} Weight-tied models, also known as weight-sharing or weight-tying models, are a type of parameter-efficient neural network architecture, in which the same set of weights is used across different layers or parts of the input~\cite{dehghani2018universal,dabre2019recurrent, xia2019tied, lan2020ALBERT,li2021training,takase2021lessons}.
-This architecture, as the backbone of most implicit models, has been widely studied in recent years for various tasks~\cite{wang2019weight,liu2020comprehensive,yang2018unsupervised,lan2020ALBERT,takase2021lessons,zhang2020deeper,bender2020can,xie2021weight,li2021training}.
-For instance, the Universal Transformer proposed in~\cite{dehghani2018universal} ties the parameters through one Transformer layer; such an idea was later employed in~\cite{dabre2019recurrent,lan2020ALBERT}.
-In addition, the work of~\cite{xia2019tied} introduce an encoder-decoder architecture that shares parameters between the encoder and decoder parts.
-The work of~\cite{xiao2019sharing} propose a method to share attention weights to speed up the computation of Transformers.
-The work of~\cite{takase2021lessons} take this idea further and proposes three strategies to tie the parameters of different layers (with various combinations), instead of just sharing the parameters of one layer with all layers. \looseness=-1
+\paragraph{Weight-tied model.} Weight-tied models, often referred to as weight-sharing models, are a popular paradigm to achieve parameter-efficient feature.
+These models employ a unified set of weights across diverse layers to largely reduce parameter numbers~\cite{dehghani2018universal,dabre2019recurrent, xia2019tied, lan2020ALBERT,li2021training,takase2021lessons}.
+Serving as the key of numerous implicit models, they have been subject to extensive investigation in recent years across a range of applications~\cite{wang2019weight,liu2020comprehensive,yang2018unsupervised,lan2020ALBERT,takase2021lessons,zhang2020deeper,bender2020can,xie2021weight,li2021training}.
+For example, the Universal Transformer, initially introduced in~\cite{dehghani2018universal} innovatively ties all parameters within a single Transformer layer.
+This notion is subsequently adopted in related studies such as~\cite{dabre2019recurrent,lan2020ALBERT}.
+Furthermore, the work of~\cite{xia2019tied} further extends parameters sharing between the encoder and decoder components in encoder-decoder structure.
+In a different vein, ~\cite{xiao2019sharing} proposes a attention weights tying strategy to enhance the computational efficiency of Transformers.
+Building on these ideas, ~\cite{takase2021lessons} takes parameter tying to the next level by suggesting three strategies for tying the parameters of various layers with various combinations, transcending the approach of merely sharing parameters from one layer across all layers. \looseness=-1

-The aforementioned studies focus on proposing strategies to tie different layers and do not introduce sparse masks to a shared layer like ours.
-As a separate line of research, weight-sharing in Neural Architecture Search (NAS)~\cite{zhang2020deeper,bender2020can,xie2021weight} reduces the computational overhead by sampling distinct neural architectures from a super net using sparse masks, where exponentially many architectures share weights in the same super-network and the costly training procedure is performed only once.
+While the existing researches for the weight-tied model primarily concerns methods for tying diverse layers, they do not encompass the introduction of sparse prunning masks to a shared layer, as in our approach.
+Separately, in the context of Neural Architecture Search (NAS), weight-sharing methods are applied to samples distinct neural architectures from a super net with sparse masks to alleviate computational burdens.
+In this setup, an abundance of architectures can share weights within the same super net and the expensive training procedure can also be reduced to only once.~\cite{zhang2020deeper,bender2020can,xie2021weight}